 In 2000, opera critic and support worker Matt Peacock was volunteering at The Passage (a homeless night shelter in London) when a resident read out a quote in the news from a politician that said “The homeless are what you step over when you come out of the opera”.

 When the show was over the performers asked ‘what next?’ which was when Matt set about devising a regular programme of music workshops in homeless centres, starting at The Passage.
-Streetwise Opera was established as a charity in 2002 and has gone from strength to strength, working with thousands of people who are or have been homeless, providing weekly workshops in homeless centres and arts centres in 5 cities across the UK , and staging numerous critically-acclaimed opera productions.
+Streetwise Opera was established as a charity in 2002 and has gone from strength to strength, working with thousands of people who are or have been homeless, providing weekly workshops in homeless centres and arts centres across England, and staging numerous critically-acclaimed opera productions.

 Help secure Streetwise Opera’s future – donate now.